oconnorian3/hangman/README.md

 # Deployment #

-**The site was deployed to GitHub pages.
+**The application was deployed to Heroku.
 The steps to deploy are as follows:**

-   * In the GitHub repository, navigate to the Settings tab
-   * From the source section drop-down menu, select the Master Branch
-   * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    1. I logged into my personal Heroku account page, select Create new app, give a name to the new app, choose a region from the drop down list toEurope.
+Then click Create app.

+    2. Go to the Settings tab afterwards, click Add buildpack button on the right side of the Buildpacks section, first select python and add it, then select nodejs and add it.

+    3. Go to the Deploy tab, click GitHub in the Deployment method section, search for the repo on GitHub, click Connect.

+    4. In the Manual deploy section, seclect main and then click Deploy Branch button, the app was successfully deployed after a while.

+    5. Click the View button on the bottom of the page or the Open app button on the top right corner to view the programme.

-   * The live link can be found here - https://oconnorian3.github.io/allthingsspace
+    6. The live link can be found here - https://hangmaniano.herokuapp.com/

 # Credits #

-**Content**
-   * The main code for the social media links was taken from the I love running project.

-**Media**

-   * The video and all images was taken from pexels.com
+* Content

+  * Watched a tutrial by [Kylie Ying](https://www.youtube.com/watch?v=cJJTnI22IF8&list=PLqoebFJFAtg940mqPamWw4_ndWbnfqFqh)